orehren/acvt/inst/rstudio/templates/project/skeleton/_extensions/orehren/acvt/docs/acknowledgements.html.md

 *   **Project Link:** [https://github.com/pandoc-ext/abstract-section](https://github.com/pandoc-ext/abstract-section)
 *   **Developers:** Albert Krewinkel (@tarleb), John MacFarlane (@jgm), Mickaël Canouil (@mcanouil)

-The `extract-cover-letter.lua` filter in this project is a modified version of the `abstract-section.lua` filter.
+The `cover-letter.lua` filter in this project is a modified version of the `abstract-section.lua` filter.
 Their elegant and robust code for extracting a specific section from a document was adapted to handle the cover letter content.